ethereum-optimism/optimism/specs/derivation.md

   - `epoch_num = next_epoch.number`
   - `epoch_hash = next_epoch.hash`

+> **TODO** Drop batches whose epoch is not congruent with the epoch of safe L2 head that will build upon.
+This is tricky
+> because (a) epochs are not encoded explicitly in payload attributes (only nested within the L1 attributes transaction)
+> and (b) we don't know the L2 safe head for every batch in the buffer at this stage.
+This is being discussed in another
+> open PR>

 ### Payload Attributes Derivation

 In the *Payload Attributes Derivation* stage, we convert the batches we get from the previous stage into instances of